barbaraeldredge/Noodling/hybrid-mio-dac_buttons_2.md

 #### Adding an icon to a text button

-The following example shows a text button with an icon.
+Example of a text button with an icon and label:

 !["Text button with purple text 'Text button' and '+' icon over a white background."](assets/buttons/text-button-icon.png)